gaffarmalik/Quidax-dashboard/README.md

 # quidax_frontend
-This is an implementation of a Quidax UI Challenge Mockup
+This is an implementation of a Quidax UI Challenge Mockup for Quidax Book Club